remkus/recommendations/readme.txt

 Tags: recommendations, recommend, cloak, affiliate, links, out Requires at least: 4.2
 Tested up to: 4.7.3
-Stable tag: 0.3.1
+Stable tag: 0.3.2

 == Description ==

-This is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects.
+This is a complete URL management system that allows you create, manage, and track outbound links from your site by using a custom post types and 301 redirects.

 == Installation ==